athankefalas/RouteLinkKit/README.md

  ### 5. Replace NavigationLink with RouteLink (Optional)

 In cases where the destination of navigation links needs to be resolved dynamically at runtime, based on the current context of your app, use a `RouteLink` instead of a `NavigationLink`.
-For any dynamic route you require create the appropriate view in the view composer.
+For any dynamic route you require, create the appropriate view in the view composer.
 The way that `RouteLink` is implemented internally uses the native `NavigationLink` with the main difference between the two being that `RouteLink` doesn't require that the destination to be defined at compile time.